Atomox/pardo/README.md

 ## Client Work 2024 ##

-Run this locally:
+To run this locally, we'll need to install NPM, so we can install the package.json, and get the local webserver, called http-server.

-1. From the termincal, install NPX
+1. From the termincal, install NPM (Node Package Manager)
 ```
 sudo apt install npm
 ```

 2. Download this repository code to your computer.

-3. From the root of this folder, type:
+3. From the root of this folder, run the install for this package.
+This will install all the dependencies, including http-server, which will allow you to run this locally.
 ```
 npm install
 ```